Non-Immigrant in the USA will run into several immigration terms that you may not understand.

 Voluntary Departure vs. Deportation vs Withdrawl

-Travellers can be denied entry into USA at the Port of Entry.
+Travelers can be denied entry into the USA at the Port of Entry.
 CBP officer determines the options

 - Deferred to Immigration Judge

-Options depends on the seriousness of the crime (or violation).
+Options depend on the seriousness of the crime (or violation).
 CBP officers would pick an option at the Port of Entry.

 If you find any missing terms that have to be added to the above list, leave a comment below.